 However, the money you pay out for this cover could potentially be much less than if you face an unforeseen medical situation at some point and require expensive surgery and treatment that you have to pay for yourself.

 It is possible that your insurance cover payments turn out to be good value for money in those circumstances.
+If you already have health insurance, you should have an insurance card that has key information like Rx BIN, Rx Grp, which tells you what, and how much you are covered for.

 Your health is an important topic and that is why it could be worthwhile to weigh up the pros and cons of private health insurance and check free insurance guides to see if it might be the right option for you and your family.